Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Generalized Gamma Distribution

 \section{Generalized Gamma Distribution}

-The \emph{generalized gamma distribution} is a continuous probability distribution and a three-parameter generalization of the two-parameter gamma distribution \citep{Stacy1962}.
+The generalized gamma distribution is a continuous probability distribution and a three-parameter generalization of the two-parameter gamma distribution \citep{Stacy1962}.
 It also contains the exponential distribution and the Weibull distribution as special cases.
-We consider the scale parameter $\beta_i > 0$ to be time-varying, while the shape parameters $\psi > 0$ and $\varphi > 0$ are static, i.e.\ $f_i = \beta_i$ and $g = (\psi, \varphi)'$.
+It uses the scale parameter $\beta$ and two shape parameters $\theta$ and $\varphi$.
 The probability density function is

 The expected value and variance is